 The researchers said they tested CRAZE after athletes who used it failed urine tests, and they speculated that N,a-DEPEA is likely less potent than methamphetamine but more potent than ephedrine.
 “It has never been studied in the human body,” a Harvard researcher told USA Today.
 “Yes, it might make you feel better or have you more pumped up in your workout, but the risks you might be putting your body under of heart attack and stroke are completely unknown.”

 Matt Cahill and Driven Sports are still around.
 D.S. released CRAZE v2 in 2014, and then CRZ the O.G. in 2018.
-(Note: It’s not the original gangsta formula.)
+(It’s not the original gangsta formula.)
 Cahill was never charged with spiking the original CRAZE with meth-lite—but then the U.S. government is lax at policing the supp industry—and we know of no health issues associated with CRAZE’s ingestion.
 Some users still mention it with awe, not unlike those who went through a drug phase and only remember the highs.
 “Man, that original CRAZE, that was the shit.”
 But we all should demand complete and truthful labels on supplements.
 List every ingredient.
 Enough with the “proprietary blends.”
 When an unlisted ingredient is discovered in a proprietary blend, and it’s a close cousin to a highly addictive and destructive drug, that’s crazy.